skit-ai/lute/README.md

 ### Visualizer

-For creating visualizer like in the readme above, you can use the `plot_graph` function like the following:
+For creating visualizations like in the readme above, you can use the `plot_graph` function like the following:

 ```python
 from lute.graph.viz import plot_graph